rockman007372/Obsidian-Vault/README.md

 # Obsidian-Vault

-This is my Obsidian vault, where I store all my academic notes, attempted Leetcode questions-solutions, and other general knowledge.
+This is my Obsidian vault, where I store all my academic notes, my attempts at Leetcode questions, my daily routines, and other general knowledge.